johnwcowan/pdp8x/arch.md

 Memory is measured in bytes and in words, where a word is 4 bytes.
-**It is not yet specified whether the PDP-8/X is big-endian (most significant byte first) like all PDP-8 machines, or whether it is little-endian (least significan byte first) like most modern CPUs.**
+**It is not yet specified whether the PDP-8/X is big-endian (most significant byte first) like all PDP-8 machines, or whether it is little-endian (least significant byte first) like most modern CPUs.**

 Memory is organized into *pages* that are 2 KW (8 KB) in length.
 The page whose addresses are #x00000000 to #x00001FFF inclusive is called